arguseyes/argus-eyes/readme.md

 the pages with their url's, and the components with their CSS-selectors.

 Once argus eyes knows where to find the components, it's time for some command line action.
-The first command you want to use is `$ argus-eyes add master`.
+The first command you want to use is `$ argus-eyes capture master`.
 This makes argus eyes go over the config file and take screenshots of all specified components in there.
 The screenshots are saved in **`.argus-eyes/master`** and this set of screenshots can be compared with another set.

 Say you want to compare the components in your dev branch with those in your master branch.
-Now is the time to switch branches and do a new `$ argus-eyes add dev`.
+Now is the time to switch branches and do a new `$ argus-eyes capture dev`.

 To compare the 2 sets you run `$ argus-eyes compare master dev`, that's it!
 Argus eyes now checks all supposedly identical screenshots for visual differences.
 If differences were found, a new folder **`.argus-eyes/diff_master_dev`**